Skip to main content

 slow_ma = input(21, title="Slow MA")

-Step 3: Actually Place Some Trades
+Step 3: Place Some Trades

-This is where the magic happens.
-Instead of just drawing arrows, you're actually telling TradingView "pretend I bought here":
+Instead of drawing arrows, you're telling TradingView "pretend I bought here":

 if buy_condition